 Here’s a question that I’ve actually received a number of times: There is an error in my name as it appears on my marriage certificate.
 I am very unhappy in the marriage.
 Does that mistake mean that my marriage is null and void and I can walk away without having to go through a divorce?

-Hey, that would be easy, wouldn’t it!
-I wish the IRS would spell my name wrong when they mail me things and then …. no, you and I can’t even think this way.
+Hey, that would be easy, wouldn’t it?
+I wish the IRS would spell my name wrong when they mail me things and then I wouldn’t owe taxes!
+You know things do not work this way.

-In your case, if it was an innocent mistake on the part of the clerk who entered your name into the system to produce your marriage certificate, and if you entered the marriage with intent to marry, the typo is not a valid “get out of jail free” card, invalidating your marriage.
+Even today, clerks and others face the task of entering data into public records.
+So, in your case, a clerk may have made an innocent mistake entering your name into the system to produce your marriage certificate.
+So, if you entered the marriage with the intent to marry, the typo provides no “get out of jail free” card, invalidating your marriage.

 Name Wrong on Marriage Certificate – Now What?

-You may or may not have had the oppportunity, or the emotions of the moment may have deflected your full focus.
-But, this is one of many examples indicating that one should never sign a document or accept a document without reading it first.
+You may or may not have had the opportunity, or the emotions of the moment may have deflected your full focus.
+But, this provides one of many examples indicating that one should never sign a document or accept a document without reading it first.
 Even those pesky lengthy gym membership and cell phone contracts jammed with small print should be read in their entirety before signing.

 Here are more legal topics: click here.